shubd96/OpenMRS-Manual-QA-Project/Bug_Reports.md

 3. Try to proceed or submit the form

 ### Expected:
-Input should not be accepted, as it contains special characters and numbers which are not valid in the name field.
+Input should not be accepted as it contains special characters and numbers, which are not valid characters for name field.

 ### Actual:
-Input is accepted without any error message.
-No validation is triggered.
+Input is accepted without any error message by the field.

 ### Notes:
-There are no clear requirement documents, but as per standard form conventions, name fields should only accept alphabetic characters.
+There is no clear requirements available but in general the name field should not accept special characters and numbers as input.

 ---
 ## Bug ID: BUG-003 – Middle Name Field Accepts Invalid Characters